Do All Snakes Rattle Their Tail

 Stay Calm and Assess the Situation

 The first and most important thing to do when you encounter a rattling snake is to stay calm.
-Panic can lead to poor decision-making and increase the risk of an accident.
+That's why panic can lead to poor decision-making and increase the risk of an accident.
 Take a moment to assess the situation and determine the snake's location and behavior.

 Avoid Provoking the Snake